UtrechtUniversity/yoda/docs/design/overview/statistics.md

 ## Collecting data for reporting
 To find all latest and historic data for a category metadata can be matched against `‘[\“’ ++ *cat ++ ‘\”%%’`.
 This will bring up all metadata storage metadata for this category.

+## Pre-generated statistics export data

+The statistics cronjob also pregenerates statistics export data each day, since generating export data on large environments can take too long to generate it synchronously on request.
+This data is stored in the pregenerated data directory (Ansible parameter: `yoda_rulesets_pregen_data_dir`).